ANIMALS

 boasts the single largest population of elephants

-on privately owned land (in excess of 700), and
+on privately owned land (in excess of 700),

-impala, steenbok and cheetah.
+eland, impala, steenbok and cheetah.

 During

-night drives you are likely to encounter the strange-looking
+night drives you are likely to encounter the

-springhare, which resemble small kangaroos as
+strange-looking springhare, which resemble small

-leopard, porcupine, aardwolf and aardvark are
+Genet, lynx, leopard, porcupine, aardwolf and

-all shy nocturnal animals that might be seen.
+aardvark are all shy nocturnal animals that

 There

-are a wonderful variety of birds here, some who
+are a wonderful variety of birds here, some

-see lappetfaced vultures, majestic black eagles
+you will see lappetfaced vultures, majestic

-and martial eagles, while darting to catch insects
+black eagles and martial eagles, while darting

-are brilliantly coloured bee-eaters, kingfishers
+to catch insects are brilliantly coloured bee-eaters,

-and rollers,.
-On the ground are ostriches, huge
+kingfishers and rollers,.
+On the ground are

-kori bustards, saddle-billed storks and the rather
+storks and the rather peculiar-looking ground

-to watch out for are giant eagle owls and Meyer's
+hornbill.
+Other birds to watch out for are giant

 |